 How will the school support my child’s social and emotional development?

-Members of staff such as class teachers, our SENDCo, Wellbeing TA and Nurture Group Leader are always readily available to chat with children who might want to discuss a concern.
+Members of staff are always readily available to chat with children who might want to discuss a concern.

 For some children we offer small group sessions in our Nurture Room – otherwise known as ‘George’s Room’.

 We work closely with SEBDOS – an outreach service for supporting children with Social, Emotional and Behaviour needs.
 They offer specialist support for small groups, 1:1 or family work.